COBRA Continuation Coverage to be Subsidized 100% for Qualified Individuals Under American Rescue Plan

 In general, Applicable Large Employers (ALEs) are employers with an average of at least 50 full-time employees, including full time equivalents, during the prior calendar year.
 When an ALE reduces to part-time the hours of an employee who is considered full-time under an ESR look-back period, the ALE is still at risk of an ESR penalty if it doesn’t offer the employee affordable and adequate health insurance coverage and the employee receives a premium tax credit (PTC).

 With the full COBRA subsidy, an ALE’s offer of COBRA coverage would be affordable for ESR purposes since the employee doesn’t contribute toward the premium.
 However, the COBRA coverage is not likely to be affordable when the subsidy expires as the employee pays the entire premium.
 Consequently, beginning October these individuals might put the employees at risk for an assessment if they obtain a PTC to purchase coverage on a government marketplace.

 While waiting for further guidance and updates to tax forms, you might have questions about how this might impact your business.
 You also might be concerned about the demand on your current resources to handle the increased requirements or the risk of financial penalty.
 It might be a good time to reevaluate your HR solution and consider how improving your HR technology could better prepare you to respond during the COVID-19 pandemic and beyond.

-This article was originally published on March 17, 2021.
+This article was originally published on March 17, 2021 and updated April 8.